Black Dahlia: Relocation to California

 In late 1942, Short's mother received a letter of apology from her presumed-deceased husband, which revealed that he was in fact alive and had started a new life in California.
-In December, at age 18, Short relocated to Vallejo, California, to live with her father, whom she had not seen since age 6.
-At the time he was working at the nearby Mare Island Naval Shipyard on San Francisco Bay.
+In December of that year, at age 18, Short relocated to Vallejo, California, to live with her father, whom she had not seen since age 6.
+At the time her father was working at the nearby Mare Island Naval Shipyard on San Francisco Bay.
 Arguments between Short and her father led to her moving out in January 1943.

-Short took a job at the Base Exchange at Camp Cooke (now Vandenberg Space Force Base) near Lompoc, briefly living with a U.S. Army Air Force sergeant who reportedly abused her.
-She left Lompoc in mid-1943 and moved to Santa Barbara, where she was arrested on September 23, 1943, for drinking at a local bar while underage.
-The juvenile authorities sent her back to Massachusetts but she returned instead to Florida, making only occasional visits to her family near Boston.
+Short took a job at the Base Exchange at Camp Cooke (now Vandenberg Space Force Base) near Lompoc, California, briefly living with a United States Army Air Force sergeant who reportedly abused her.
+She left Lompoc in mid-1943 and moved to Santa Barbara, where she was arrested on September 23 for drinking at a local bar while underage.
+Juvenile authorities sent her back to Massachusetts, but she returned instead to Florida, making only occasional visits to her family near Boston.

-While in Florida, Short met Major Matthew Michael Gordon, Jr., a decorated Army Air Force officer of the 2nd Air Commando Group, who was training for deployment to Southeast Asian theater of World War II.
+While in Florida, Short met Major Matthew Michael Gordon Jr., a decorated Army Air Force officer of the 2nd Air Commando Group, who was training for deployment to Southeast Asian theater of World War II.
 Short later told friends that Gordon had written to propose marriage while he was recovering from injuries from a plane crash in India.
-She accepted his offer, but Gordon died in a second crash on August 10, 1945, less than a week before the end of the war.
+She accepted his offer, but Gordon died in a second crash on August 10, 1945.
+Short's sister Dorothea also served in the war and was assigned to decode Japanese messages.

 In July 1946, Short relocated to Los Angeles to visit Army Air Force Lieutenant Joseph Gordon Fickling, an acquaintance from Florida, who was stationed at the Naval Reserve Air Base in Long Beach.
-Short spent the last six months of her life in southern California, mostly in the Los Angeles area; shortly before her death she had been working as a waitress, and rented a room behind the Florentine Gardens nightclub on Hollywood Boulevard.
-She has been variously described and depicted as an aspiring or "would-be" actress.
+Short spent the last six months of her life in southern California, mostly in the Los Angeles area; shortly before her death she had been working as a waitress and rented a room behind the Florentine Gardens nightclub on Hollywood Boulevard.
+Short has been variously described and depicted as an aspiring or "would-be" actress.
 According to some sources, she did in fact have aspirations to be a film star, though she had no known acting jobs or credits.

 Murder

-Prior to murder
+Prior activities

 On January 9, 1947, Short returned to her home in Los Angeles after a brief trip to San Diego with Robert "Red" Manley, a 25-year-old married salesman she had been dating.
-Manley stated that he dropped Short off at the Biltmore Hotel in downtown Los Angeles, and that Short was to meet her sister, who was visiting from Boston, that afternoon.
+Manley stated that he dropped Short off at the Biltmore Hotel in downtown Los Angeles, and that Short was to meet one of her sisters, who was visiting from Boston, that afternoon.
 By some accounts, staff of the Biltmore recalled having seen Short using the lobby telephone.
 Shortly after, she was allegedly seen by patrons of the Crown Grill Cocktail Lounge at 754 South Olive Street, approximately 3/8 mi away from the Biltmore.